hahs-92/hahs-92/README.md

 Here are some ideas to get you started:

+- 💼 &nbsp; I am looking for opportunities to show my talents.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...